FutureWorkshops/bitrise-step-change-xcode-settings/README.md

-# Extract Xcode settings
+# Set Xcode settings
-This step exports to an environment variable any project settings of an Xcode project.
+This step allows to set Xcode project's settings.

 ## How to use this Step

-Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.
+Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your TQerminal/Command Line and call `bitrise run test`.

 *Check the `bitrise.yml` file for required inputs which have to be